mohan-s1/lammps_install/README.md

 You can follow the same process for the python_install.sh script to load python3, the package manager, pip, and some packages that might be useful.
 ### Installation of Python & Some Packages
+Navigate back to the lammps_install folder by typing

+`cd ../..`

 `sudo chmod +x python_install.sh`

 `./python_install.sh`